 Think about people you know that are on the front lines of the antimicrobial resistance challenge.
 Maybe your family doctor, a parent, or a friend.
-Visit Wardenburg or Boulder Community Hospital, even the Boulder Valley Humane Society, ask to speak to doctors, vets, and nurses about antimicrobial resistance.
+Visit Wardenburg or Boulder Community Hospital, researchers at universities and companies, even the Boulder Valley Humane Society!
+Ask to speak to doctors, vets, nurses, and scientists about antimicrobial resistance.
 With permission, type up an article or create a video sharing what you've learned.
 It's important that the general public sees what a serious issue antimicrobial resistance is; this is a great way to show that while gaining valuable experience in a medical setting.

 Addressing antimicrobial resistance is a global effort; everyone in the community needs to get involved.
 Foster a culture of antimicrobial responsibilty!